 - If it is required to encode a distance mark that is included on or associated with a bridge, this must be done using the feature Distance Mark (see clause 8.9). - In navigable water, bridge supports must be encoded, where possible, using a Pylon/Bridge Support feature (see clause 6.11), with attribute category of pylon = 4 (bridge/pylon tower) or 5 (bridge pier). - It is not mandatory to encode roads or railways on bridges.

 6.5.2 Examples of Encoding Common Bridge Types

-Feature/Feature associations: Bridge Aggregation; Structure/Equipment; Aids to
+Feature/Feature associations: Bridge Aggregation; Structure/Equipment; Navigation Association; Updated Information; Text